Why is this development taking place?

 How disruptive will the development work be?

 We are committed to minimising any disruption to students, staff and the local community and this is a key requirement of all of the contractors we are appointing.
-The works are being phased over two-to-three years to reduce their impact.
+The works are being phased over three-to-four years to reduce their impact.
 All of our existing buildings and facilities will remain open and a detailed transport plan has been developed to minimise disruption along the Lewes Road.

 When will the new facilities be available?

 The new multi-storey car park will open in spring 2019.
-We anticipate that the new academic building and pedestrian bridge, student bedrooms and improved public spaces and landscaping should be completed by summer 2021, with the accessible pedestrian bridge now expected to be completed in spring 2022.
+We anticipate that the new academic building and student bedrooms should be completed by summer 2021, with the accessible pedestrian bridge now expected to be completed in spring 2022.

 Will this lead to an increase in student numbers at the campus?

 Our current strategy commits us to maintaining current numbers rather than increasing them.
 The main focus of the development is to further improve the experience of students studying here.

 Will parking around the campus become more difficult?

 We are committed to reducing car use and promoting sustainable transport.
 The new development will benefit from further improvements to cycling facilities, pedestrian access and public transport.
 No parking spaces will be available to students in the new halls of residence other than those with a disability.
 The new multi-storey car park replaces all existing car parking spaces on a like-for-like basis.